 Took me a little while to work out what was going on in the yellow-and-green stamp, and then I realised it was golden wattle, and then I realised it did a great job of capturing the downy texture of the round, beady flower and its feathery leaf, and then I decided I really liked it, and then I felt like a complete idiot for not seeing it in the first place.

 But my favourite is the stamp with the handprints.
-I guess it means ‘kids’, though one could read some indigenous culture into it without too much trouble.
+I guess it means ‘kids’, though one could read some Aboriginal culture into it.
 But mainly, it just looks like the kind of fun you’re not meant to have as an adult.